-Composition of the annual compensation of members of the Board of Directors, Board of Officers, Fiscal Council and Audit Committee
+Composition of the annual compensation of members of the Board of Directors, Board Officers, Fiscal Council Board and Audit Committee participation in forums specialized in remuneration and benefits.

 We adopt compensation and benefits strategies that vary according to the area of operation and market parameters.
 We periodically check these parameters through: